 Christian Monasticism is a practice of individuals who live aesthetic life withdrawing him from the society.
-The idea was modeled upon Old Testament and not necessarily applicable to the common people.
+The idea was modelled upon Old Testament and not necessarily applicable to the common people.
 These individuals are known as monastic.
 They were seldom encountering other people, abstain from sexuality.
-Monasteries are built for the monastic.
-They are the center of Christian religious education.
+Monasteries are built for the monastics.
+They are the centre of religious education for the Christians all over the world.
 The main goal is the salvation of mankind.
 Here is our list of 10 most famous Christian Monasteries in the world.

 10 Most Famous Christian Monasteries:

 The Alcobaça Monastery is located in the town of Alcobaca in central Portugal.
 It is a Roman Catholic Monastery founded by the first Portuguese King, Afonso Henriques, in 1153.
 It had maintained a close association with the Kings of Portugal throughout the history.
 The Monastery along with the church is proclaimed one of the most famous Gothic Cathedrals of Medieval Europe, the first in Portugal and listed by UNESCO as a World Heritage Site.
 It is one of the first Christian foundation in Portugal.
 This building is very well known for its artistic and historical importance, proudly considered as one of the oldest monastery in europe.

 9. Sümela Monastery